 Clyde displays his handy Clyde's Garden Planner at the Baker Creek gardens in Missouri!

 Soon enough the planning and dreaming stage will come to an end and the early crops will be ready to sow!
 While it may feel positively cruel to cast seeds out into the frigid and unpredictable late winter/early spring garden; just remember that some of the most tender, delicate and delicious crops are incredibly frost hardy, and will benefit from an early sowing.
 While the hardy crops are toughing it out in the garden, the more tender, frost sensitive plants should be started indoors.
-Try some of these exciting new Baker Creek varieties this spring!

 The Sugar Magnolia Tendril Pea has delectably delicious edible tendrils!